 That’s prompted Barsoum to wish out loud he could open a hospital in Palm Beach County.

 Barsoum said he’d like to see the state of Florida do away with its Certificate of Need program, which requires hospitals to seek state approval before they can open a new facility.
 Barsoum said eliminating the program would increase competition and push down costs.

 But hospitals already in a particular market like the program.
 Among the reasons: It keeps out competitors.

 Case in point: In 2013, the state turned down a request by Tenet Healthcare to open a hospital across from Scripps Florida in Palm Beach Gardens.
 The decision was a major victory for Jupiter Medical Center and HCA’s West Palm Hospital, which argued they would lose millions if the project went forward.

-That means the only way Cleveland Clinic can open a hospital in Palm Beach County is to buy an existing one.
+That means the only way Cleveland Clinic can open a hospital in Palm Beach County is to buy one.

 And the only hospital known to be seeking a partner, or buyer, is Boca Raton Regional, which last summer announced it wanted to not only offer greater services but also mitigate the “challenges of a stand-alone organization” by having greater access to capital.

 Thomas Chakurda, vice president of marketing for Boca Raton Regional Hospital, on Wednesday said the board is drawing up a short list of “potential partners” and will finish the process in February.

 Chakurda declined further comment, including whether Cleveland Clinic is a contender.

 Alexandra Clough writes about real estate, law and the economy.